stereobooster/stereobooster.com/content/posts/from-function-to-closure/index.md

 Closure typically use lexical scope, but there are different ways to resolve scope, for example, dynamic scope.
 Lexical scope is easier to reason about.

-In lambda calculus terms: closure is a function that makes use of free variables in its definition.
+In lambda calculus terms: a closure consists of an (open) lambda term, plus an environment containing the values of its free variables.

 ### Closure on practice